filamentphp/filament/packages/spatie-laravel-media-library-plugin/docs/02-form-components.md

 SpatieMediaLibraryFileUpload::make('avatar'),
 ```

+The media library file upload supports all the customization options of the [original file upload component](/docs/forms/fields#file-upload).

 > The field will automatically load and save its uploads to your model.
 To set this functionality up, **you must also follow the instructions set out in the [field relationships](/docs/forms/getting-started#field-relationships) section**.
 If you're using the [admin panel](/docs/admin), you can skip this step.

+## Passing a collection

 Optionally, you may pass a [`collection()`](https://spatie.be/docs/laravel-medialibrary/working-with-media-collections/simple-media-collections) allows you to group files into categories: